Cele3x/guild-log-analysis/output/README.md

-# Plots Directory
+# Output Directory

-This directory contains generated plot images from the analysis.
+This directory contains generated plot images and analysis output.
 The registry-based system automatically generates plots for all registered boss analyses.

 ## Plot Types